RogerSelwyn/MS365-Calendar/docs/prerequisites.md

 4. From the Overview page, copy the Application (client) ID.

 5. Click `Certificates & secrets` in the Manage section on the left side or `Add a certificate or secret` in the main section.
 Click `New client secret`.
-Give it a Description (e.g., Home Assistant MS365 Calendar) and Set the expiration as desired (this appears to be limited to 2 years) and Click `Add`.
+Give it a Description (e.g., 'Home Assistant MS365') and Set the expiration as desired (this appears to be limited to 2 years) and Click `Add`.
 Copy the **Value** of the client secret now (NOT the Secret ID), it will be hidden later on.
 If you lose track of the secret, return here to generate a new one.

 6. Click `API permissions` in the Manage section on the left side.
 Click `Add a permission`, then `Microsoft Graph`, then `Delegated permissions`, add the permissions as detailed on the [permissions page](./permissions.md), and Cliick `Add permissions`.